Doomwhite/CXX-Primer-examples/README.md

-This repository is to keep track of the C++ Primer book examples The chapters split into submodules
+This repository keeps track of the "C++ Primer 5th Edition" book examples The chapters split into submodules